akazukin5151/koneko/README.md

 ### Requirements

 * Python 3.8+
+* icat:
     * It has been tested on kitty v0.17.2 onwards, but should work on older versions
-* Operating system: all OSes that kitty supports, which means Linux and macOS.
+    * Linux and macOS
-    * Ueberzug only works on Linux systems with X11
+* Ueberzug: Linux with X11
 * Dependencies on external programs (your responsibility to install them):
+    - `xdg-mime` and `update-desktop-database` to handle the pixiv login callback
+        - For `update-desktop-database`, try install the `desktop-file-utils` package with your package manager
     - `xdg-open` (linux) or `open` (mac) for opening links in your browser
     - `curl` to download koneko's welcome and about images if they are missing (not needed unless if you deleted them)
-    - `xdg-mime` and `update-desktop-database` to handle the pixiv login callback
-        - For `update-desktop-database`, try install the `desktop-file-utils` package with your package manager

 <details>
   <summary>If koneko crashes (it shouldn't), it might be because pip didn't 'install' the welcome pictures, *and* the program failed to download them for some reason.
 Try:</summary>